anoma/anoma-app-lib/README.md

-# Nomine
+# Anoma App Patterns

-Nomine is a library for intent-centric application development.
+A library for intent-centric application development.